A Trace in the Sand

 So, what stories do you like to use to explore mastery?

 It will be interesting to see who this format for mutual collegial learning appeals to.
 We will start to cycle through other "learning objects" not just stories.
 But please do go ahead and add more story and illustration clues to my cluebucket (aka email me or comment on the first post introducing the Requisite Variety blog).
 I am trying to organize posts into clusters of related topics, so if I don't get to your suggestions right off, please bear with me.
-Yesterday Ryan said (to me, hmpf) "was that meant to be a coherent statement?"
-Well, I would at least like to create some coherence within "modules" of exploration.
+I would at least like to create some coherence within "modules" of exploration.
 We'll navigate around, we'll cycle/iterate, but I have to have a roadmap broadly in mind, so that we make a bigger thing happen than just some cozy fireside chats.
 Ok?

 I think this "mutual learning crucible" thing can be fun -- I certainly learned from and valued the interaction on the Mastery post (and fully expect more comments on that, as time goes by, because it is an interesting story with many interpretations in different contexts and foci).
 But it really depends on the community to invest in creating this as a useful shared good.
 It occurred to me tonight that it might end up making an awesome book, so keep that in mind too.